Gender marking in job titles: Languages other than English

 When words have a grammatical gender associated with them, in many languages, they may impose morphological requirements to maintain sentence agreement.
 That is, there is a non-political content to the word changes, or inflection.
 Nevertheless, gender-identification word endings are sometimes dropped, something that happened often in the former East Germany, for example.
 Sometimes an entirely new or etymologically unrelated word is coined.
 For example, when men in France wanted to become midwives, which up until then was an exclusively female occupation, they chose not to adapt the existing term sage-femme ('wise woman'), and instead coined maïeuticien.

+In German, feminine job titles are usually created by adding -in to the grammatically masculine word in question.
+For example, the general grammatically masculine term for train driver is Lokführer (singular or plural).
+This yields the feminine form Lokführerin (plural: Lokführerinnen).
+One convention in German for gender-neutral language is adding a gender star, e.g. "Lokführer*innen", which is used to refer to train drivers of all genders.
+For job listings, if the generic masculine form is used, the Gesellschaft für deutsche Sprache recommends adding an explanatory note "(männlich/weiblich/divers)" or "(m/w/d)", indicating the role is open to persons of all genders.

+In contrast, the German military does not have separate gendered ranks.
+Even though the grammatically female form of Arzt is Ärztin, the correct form of address for a female medical officer is "Frau Stabsarzt" and not "Frau Stabsärztin".